This post may contain affiliate links. See my full disclosure here.

-This super easy smothered chicken recipe with baby bok choy and mushrooms you see here is, oh my goodness good!
-The creamy gravy and crispy tender chicken is amazing!
+This amazing southern recipe with bok choy and mushrooms is, oh my goodness good and super easy!
+The chicken is smothered in a rich onion gravy.
+Pure deliciousness.
 I’m getting hungry just thinking about it.

 - 6 chicken thighs with skin on